st7712/sts-cool-selfbot/README.md

  - just set it up as a normal selfbot
  - https://www.youtube.com/watch?v=xv9etIEAb08 use this video
- - run the install.bat file, or if you are using the GUI, click the "Install Requirements" button
+ - run the install.bat file
  - you also need to have python 3.8+ installed to PATH!
  - and you also need an internet connection